mbasugit/Imputation/README.md

 # TEEBoT
 ## (Tissue Expression Estimation using Blood Transcriptome)

+TEEBot is a tool to predict tissue-specific expression (TSGE) from an individual’s blood transcriptome and demographic information (age, gender and race), with clinical implications.
+If his/her genotype information is avalibale, it could boost the performance of TEEBot.
-Pipeline to assess the predictability of tissue-specific gene expression (TSGE) using all available and easily accessible information about the individual, which includes Whole Blood transcriptome (WBT), his/her genotype, as well as basic demographic information on age, gender and race.
-For each tissue, and for each gene, we have fit a regression models to estimate TSGE.
-The model (M2) is based on Whole blood gene expression (WBGE), Whole Blood splicing (WBSp) information and three demographic ‘confounding’ factors (CF) – Age, Race, and Sex.
+We trained TEEBot on GTEx version 6 and evaluated its performance in a cross-validation manner.
+For each gene in each target tissue, we first evaluate its predictability based on LLR test and then fit a lasso regression model to estimate its TSGE.
+Our models require Whole blood gene expression (WBGE), Whole Blood splicing (WBSp) information, and three demographic ‘confounding’ factors (Age, Race, and Sex), with genetype information as one additonal option.

 ## Data download
 Download data files from GTEx Portal and dbGaP.